anneclinio/documenta/README.md

 *Adapted from the Lean Canvas.
 [Documenta?!
 Open Canvas](https://docs.google.com/presentation/d/18rxd5vTEHAzT1wn-drhODoErBjiKQI4QVcdpzVpcB-Y/edit?usp=sharing)

-## Why open? ##

-I believe that we can do it better if we do it openly, together and most of all, caring for each other.
-Since my background is the academic culture, mostly based on competitiveness and secrecy, I believe that this open research will specially deal with three challenges:

-1) To acknowledge, compensate, and/or otherwise reward contributors equitably for their work.
-2) To be transparent with contributors and users about how my projects’ decision-making, information-sharing, and content-sharing.
-3) To create multiple, inclusive pathways to participate in my projects and celebrate the accomplishments of people from all the forms of diversity we hold together.

 ## Background ##

 In 2015, I was researching about open laboratory notebooks (indeed open notebook science proposed by Jean-Claude Bradley) with Antonio Lafuente's supervision in Madrid and he introduced me to the citizen laboratories, specially Medialab-Prado (MLP).
 He suggested me to expand my research scope to informal spaces that explore collaborative experimentation and learning such as medialabs, citilabs, hacklabs and maker spaces.